georglind/konvert/README.md

 Konvert implements universal conversion graphs for e.g. coordinate transformations.

-The core machinery of konvert is a graph representation of entity types that are connected by two-way conversions.
-The graph can be expandend incrementally, since it only requires two connections to connect a new entity to the graph, The entity can then be freely converted to any other type in the graph, by automatically chaining conversions between existing types.
+At the core, konvert represents types connected by conversions on a graph.
+Such conversion graphs can be expandend incrementally, because it only requires two connections to connect a new type to the graph, This type can then be freely converted to any other type in the graph, by automatically chaining conversions between existing types.

-In addition konvert also handles a projections, conversions that require additional parameters, by exposing a general projection regsitry.
+The automatic chaining requires the conversions to be parameter-free.
+Conversions with additional parameters are called projections, which konvert also helps you manage.

 ## Points